How to Enjoy the Holiday Season Without the Weight Gain

 1. Don’t go out on an empty stomach:

 Before you head out, make sure you fill yourself up with something healthy, like a big salad, a protein shake or some fruit and veg.
-You’ll be less likely to overeat at the party.
+You’ll be less likely to overeat at the party or event.

 2. Listen to your body.